Open-Microfrontends/open-microfrontends.github.io/docs/implementation-hints/index.md

 # Implementation Hints

- * [Here](/implementation-hints/microfrontends) you can find some useful hints about some specific aspect in the Microfrontend development
+ * [Here](microfrontends.md) you can find some useful hints about some specific aspects in the Microfrontend development
- * And [here](/implementation-hints/application-hosts) some implementation hints if you are going to develop your **custom Application Host** (without using the *OpenMicrofrontends Generator*)
+ * And [here](host-applications.md) some Host Application integration hints